Nobody's Fault but My Own: Reception

 Danny Wright of The Guardian ranked "Nobody's Fault but My Own" the 5th best Beck song, and wrote that it "is the song you play as you sit in the dark of your room, rueing the day past.
 Even the title is dripping in introspection."
 He further wrote that "it's heaviness is leavened by the deftness of the orchestration, Nigel Godrichs' production and the beautifully wistful soundscape."

 James Jackson Toth of Stereogum ranked "Nobody's Fault but My Own" the 6th best Beck song, and wrote that it was his "most meritous stab at psychedelia" and also praised Godrichs' production.
 Toth compared it to Beck's earlier songs "Whiskeyclone, Hotel City 1997" and "Steal My Body Home".

 Covers

 The song was covered by Marianne Faithfull on her 2002 album Kissin Time, under Beck's production.

 The song was covered by Rising Appalachia on their 2006 album Leah and Chloe.

 In 2019, the English psychedelic rock band Syd Arthur released a cover of the song on their EP (with the same name as the Beck song), recorded in a barn in 2012.
 The cover features the Canterbury jazz group Jack Hues and the Quartet.

 In popular culture

 The song was used in the 14th episode of the 4th season of the American comedy-drama series Ugly Betty, "Smokin' Hot".
 It starts playing when Claire Meade (Judith Light) spots her son Tyler coming out on a runway.
+It was also used in the American science fiction neo-Western series Outer Range during the outro and end credits of the second season, episode 5 titled "All the World's a Stage".